syncended/kube/readme.md

 There is 2 possible values:
 - `FAT` - put every used resource in single page.
 Page will include fonts/css/js code inside
-- `LINK` - currently unsupported.
-Webpage will include each resource as `link`.
+- `LINK` - webpage will include each resource as `link`.
 Resources will be loaded asynchronously.
 (Better prformance for webpage loading)

 ### Modifier